The Fall of Satan and the Victory of Christ

 Why Not Wipe Out Satan?

-The ultimate answer, as we saw last week, is that “all things were created through Christ and for Christ” (Colossians 1:16).
+The ultimate answer is that “all things were created through Christ and for Christ” (Colossians 1:16).
 The Son of God, Jesus Christ, will be more highly honored in the end because he defeats Satan through longsuffering, patience, humility, servanthood, suffering, and death, rather than through raw power.
 And the more highly honored the Son is, the greater the joy of those who love him.

 For the Fullness of Christ’s Glory

 The glory of Christ reaches its apex in the obedient sacrifice of the cross where Jesus triumphed over the devil (Colossians 2:15).
 Jesus said, “Now [in my final hour] is the Son of Man glorified, and God is glorified in him” (John 13:31).
 Paul said, “We preach Christ crucified . . . the power of God and the wisdom of God” (1 Corinthians 1:23–24).
 Jesus said to Paul about Satan’s thorn in Paul’s side, “My power is made perfect in weakness” (2 Corinthians 12:9).